lvgl/lvgl/docs/details/base-widget/coord.rst

    lv_obj_add_style(btn3, &style_normal, LV_STATE_DEFAULT);
    lv_obj_add_style(btn3, &style_pressed, LV_STATE_PRESSED);

-Translation is applied from the current position of the object.
+Translation is applied from the current position of the Widget.

 Percentage values can be used in translations as well.
-The percentage is relative to the size of the object (and not to the size of the parent).
+The percentage is relative to the size of the Widget (and not to the size of the parent).
-For example :cpp:expr:`lv_pct(50)` will move the object with half of its width/height.
+For example :cpp:expr:`lv_pct(50)` will move the Widget with half of its width/height.

 The translation is applied after the layouts are calculated.
-Therefore, even laid out objects' position can be translated.
+Therefore, even laid out Widgets' position can be translated.

-The translation actually moves the object.
-That means it makes the scrollbars and :c:macro:`LV_SIZE_CONTENT` sized objects react to the position change.
+The translation actually moves the Widget.
+That means it makes the scrollbars and :c:macro:`LV_SIZE_CONTENT` sized Widgets react to the position change.

 .. _coord_transformation: